taoistgirl/taoistgirl-data/README.md

 # taoistgirl-data
-First repository created by taoistgirl for the purposes of learning to use R via JH Data Specialization on Coursera
+Sociology of religion/spirituality and health repository created by taoistgirl for R.